grisha/grisha.github.com/source/_posts/2017-12-15-blockchain-and-postgres.markdown

 stored.
 While the SHA standard does not specify the endian-ness of the hash and refers to it as an array of bytes, Satoshi Nakomoto decided to treat hashes as little-endian 256-bit integers.
-The implication being that when the hash is printed (as a transaction id) the order of bytes is the reverse of how it is stored in the blockchain.
+The implication being that when the hash is printed (e.g. as a transaction id) the order of bytes is the reverse of how it is stored in the blockchain.

 Using integer ids creates a complication in how inputs reference